Mature entrepreneur writing in her notebook while attending a business seminar at conference hall.

 The Standard Newsletter

-Published four times a year, The Standard is a member-driven and peer-reviewed publication offering readers practical and actionable guidance along with professional development resources to financial counselors and professionals.
+Published quarterly, The Standard Newsletter is a member-driven and peer-reviewed publication offering readers practical and actionable guidance along with professional development resources to financial counselors and professionals.
+Whether you are a seasoned writer or looking to get published, we believe you are the expert at what you do.
+AFC professionals and candidates can earn CEUs and Experience Hours.

 Preferred Topics for The Journal